Ar5hv1r/ECG-Analyser/README.md

+Note: This project is currently being adapted by Arshvir Talewar as part of my university project.
+All relevant licenses and documentation will be left in this repository

 # Predicting age from the electrocardiogram and its usage as a mortality predictor

 Scripts and modules for training and testing deep neural networks for ECG automatic classification.